spdev2025/JavaPetStoreMicroservices/docs/PetStore_Project_History.md

-# PetStore Project
+# PetStore Project History

-## Intended Audience
-This project is intended for **Java developers, Full Stack Web App developers, Team leads, and IT managers** of evolving enterprise applications.
-It serves as a practical example for staying current on modern technologies, application design, and development techniques.

-## Project History
-The PetStore project is not just a simple application but one with a real-life-like history, evolving through several iterations:
+The PetStore project is not just a simple "pet project" but one with a real-life-like history, evolving through several iterations:
 - **Version 0:** A quick-hack using ASP VBScript during the .NET boom, which was not scalable and required a complete rewrite.
 - **First Java Version:** Implemented using Java BluePrints by Sun Microsystems, utilizing JavaServer Pages (JSP), Java Servlets, Enterprise JavaBeans (EJB), and Java Message Service (JMS).
 This version was deployed on a cluster of BEA Weblogic servers for fault tolerance.
 - **Refactoring to J2EE 1.3:** Following the dot-com bust, the application was refactored to J2EE 1.3, improving design patterns, scalability, modularity, and component reusability.
 The Struts framework was used for MVC design.